murffer/DetectorSim/RangeSim/README.md

 ## Physics List

 The physics lists are from the the G4 kernel, with specialized cuts.
 The options of the physics list are:

   - "emstandard_opt0" recommended standard EM physics for LHC
   - "emstandard_opt1" best CPU performance standard physics for LHC
   - "emstandard_opt2"
   - "emstandard_opt3" best current advanced EM options.

-  PhysicsList contains also G4Decay and G4RadioactiveDecay processes
+PhysicsList contains also G4Decay and G4RadioactiveDecay processes.

-  Physics lists and options can be (re)set with UI commands.
+The physics lists and options can be (re)set with UI commands.
 A few commands have been added to PhysicsList, in order to set the production threshold for secondaries for gamma and e-/e+.

 ## Run / Compiling